-The landscape is dizzving.
+The landscape is dizzying.

 Your job, as a school administrator, isn't necessarily to know every hill and valley of that landscape.
 But you must stay abreast of new avenues, as they arise, and make sure they're not infiltrating your school community with biased and bigoted messages.
-It might be the racist and misogynistic impact of "gangsta rap" at one school, and the antigay messages heard in so-called "murder The Anti-Defamation League offers resources around school-based Internet issues. adl.org/cyberbullying
+It might be the racist and misogynistic impact of "gangsta rap" at one school, and the antigay messages heard in so-called "murder music" at another.
+Or it might be Photoshopped pictures of a targeted student at one school, posted on a "burn page," and it might be a texting campaign targeting a lesbian, gay, bisexual, or transgender (LGBT) or LGBT-perceived student at another school.
+The Anti-Defamation League offers resources around school-based Internet issues. adl.org/cyberbullying

-A pilot program from Seattle Public Schools focuses on prevention and parental engagement. bit.ly/QCtbVx
+A pilot program from Seattle Public Schools focuses on prevention and parental engagement. district.seattleschools.org/modules